 Highlights from last week:

-- Euro zone economic growth upgraded
+- Euro zone economic data underpins support for euro

 The week ahead:

-- Canadian retail sales data (Tuesday, 1.30pm)
+- US retail sales data (Wednesday, 1.30pm)

 The week ahead